BUStools/BUS-format/README.md

-# BUS
+# The BUS format specification

-BUS format specification.
-The BUS format is a binary format for storing intermediate results for single cell RNA-Seq dataset.
-This repository details the design of the format.
+The BUS format is a binary format for storing intermediate results for single cell RNA-Seq datasets.
+This repository details the specification of the format.

 The motivation and example usage of the BUS format and [BUStools]() are described in